FlyGoat/RyzenAdj/README.md

 RyzenAdj needs elevated access to the NB config space.
 This can be achieved by using either one of these two methods:

 * Using libpci and exposing `/dev/mem`
 * Using the ryzen\_smu kernel module

-#### Libpci
+RyzenAdj will try ryzen\_smu first, and then fallback to /dev/mem, if no compatible smu driver is found.
+The minimum supported version of ryzen_smu is 1.0.6.
+If no backend is available, RyzenAdj will fail initialization.

+_**Please note that `/dev/mem` access may be restricted, for security reasons, in your kernel config**_

 Please make sure that you have libpci dependency before compiling.

 On Debian-based distros this is covered by installing **pcilib-dev** package:

     sudo apt install build-essential cmake libpci-dev